animal-tree/Writing-stuff/Stuff18-Proof-overview.md

 Not cyclically.
 By definition.

 [This makes me cry because memory includes all the feelings of the past that have been disproven by the people who betrayed them.]

+---

+In summary, everything that happens in physical reality is just the dictionary definition of observation.
+Not my or your observation exactly, but observation itself.
+Observation is definition, an Identity function with infinite Qualia.
+Those different characterizations existing, is as true as deduction.
+Somehow, together with causality or its direct mathematical consequence, they imply our physical reality.
+Meanwhile, in tandem with Qualia, causality and its direct mathematical consequence imply each other.